Repetier-Host Documentation

 Windows installation

 The windows version comes with a installer.
 After downloading run the installer and you are done.
-The installer already contains Slic3r and Skeinforge for slicing and python and pypy, which are needed to run Skeinforge.
+The installer already contains Slic3r, Prusa-Slicer and CuraEngine.

 Linux installation